Imprinting (psychology): Filial imprinting

 In humans and other higher animals it is chiefly the limbic structures of the brain that embody the long-term memory shaped by experiences.
 The best-known form of imprinting is that of small children and young animals, who limit their social preferences to their conspecifics – usually their mother first – after coming into contact with them.
 This so called filial imprinting is most obvious in nidifugous birds, which follow their parents around due to imprinting with their visual appearance, sounds and other behavioural expressions.
-It was first reported in domestic chickens, by Sir Thomas More in 1516 as described in his treatise Utopia, 350years earlier than by the 19th-century amateur biologist Douglas Spalding.
-It was rediscovered by the early ethologist Oskar Heinroth, and studied extensively and popularized by his disciple Konrad Lorenz working with greylag geese.
+It was first reported in domestic chickens by Sir Thomas More in 1516, as described in his treatise Utopia.
+It was rediscovered 350years later by the 19th-century amateur biologist Douglas Spalding, and again in the 20th century by the early ethologist Oskar Heinroth; it was studied extensively and popularized by his disciple Konrad Lorenz working with greylag geese.

 Lorenz demonstrated how incubator-hatched geese would imprint on the first suitable moving stimulus they saw within what he called a "critical period" between 13 and 16 hours shortly after hatching.
 For example, the goslings would imprint on Lorenz himself (to be more specific, on his wading boots), and he is often depicted being followed by a gaggle of geese who had imprinted on him.
 Lorenz also found that the geese could imprint on inanimate objects.
 In one notable experiment, they followed a box placed on a model train in circles around the track.
 Filial imprinting is not restricted to non-human animals that are able to follow their parents, however.

 The filial imprinting of birds was a primary technique used to create the movie Winged Migration (Le Peuple Migrateur), which contains a great deal of footage of migratory birds in flight.
 The birds imprinted on handlers, who wore yellow jackets and honked horns constantly.
 The birds were then trained to fly along with a variety of aircraft, primarily ultralights.